demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Mirroring doesn’t work for a specific field

-Try to double check the field is mapped correctly in the mapper tab (show how to get there), ensure the right field in the response is mapped to the right field in the mapper.
+1. Try to double check the field is mapped correctly in the mapper tab (show how to get there), ensure the right field in the response is mapped to the right field in the mapper.
-Also, test the field for other kind of actions - sometimes mirroring is only supported for appending / editing a field and not removing, double check it doesn't work in any case, if it does work in some cases, then it's more likely a feature request.
+2. Test the field for other kind of actions - sometimes mirroring is only supported for appending / editing a field and not removing, double check it doesn't work in any case, if it does work in some cases, then it's more likely a feature request.

 ## long-running server